 She currently lives on her family farm in Marion County with her daughter, Olivia, her high school sweetheart, and four cats.

 Laura Wilcox Rote

 Laura is a Clarksburg native with a half-Morgantown, half-Huntington heart who has been telling stories since before she could write.
 As an adult, she has loved traveling across the Mountain State and the region.
-Some of her favorite stories have taken her to the fall-tastically awesome Pumpkin House in Kenova, the bright and exuberant Fiesta tent sale in Newell, the Obama presidential campaign in Charleston, and to alcohol and drug rehabilitation centers in Huntington, West Virginia, and Louisville, Kentucky.
+Some of her favorite stories have taken her to the fall-tastic Pumpkin House in Kenova, the bright and exuberant Fiesta tent sale in Newell, the Obama presidential campaign in Charleston, and to alcohol and drug rehabilitation centers in Huntington, West Virginia, and Louisville, Kentucky.

 Laura graduated from West Virginia University in 2006 with a BS in news-editorial journalism and a minor in English.
 She has written for the Pittsburgh Tribune-Review, The Herald-Dispatch in Huntington, the Clarksburg Exponent Telegram, and the Times West Virginian, in addition to working in communications and project management in West Virginia, Illinois, and Puerto Rico.
 She has received multiple awards from the West Virginia Press Association and has covered everything from health to politics to arts and entertainment.
-She currently lives in Morgantown.
+She currently lives in Morgantown with her husband.

 Office Manager and Circulation Manager

 Sarah is originally from the suburbs of Pittsburgh, but moved to West Virginia in 2011 and quickly fell in love with the Mountain State.
 She graduated from Westminster College (PA) with a degree in public relations and communication studies and her background ranges from community outreach to banking to non-profit work.
 She can’t go a day without reading at least a few pages from a good book and enjoys spending her free time exploring the state she now calls home.